j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 - Analyse all fields, but exclude formulas for Order object

   <%= config.bin %> <%= command.id %> -o MyTargetOrg -s Order --exclude-formulas

+# infos.check-defaults-enabled

+Analysing default values.
+Fields are only considered populated, if the value is different from configured default.